Chart Color Schemes

 Aranda is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Aranda, as per the latest Census data, 87.3% of dwellings were houses while 12.7% consisted of other types such as semi-detached homes, apartments and 'other' dwellings.
-This compares to the Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
-Home ownership in Aranda stood at 44.7%, with mortgaged properties making up 38.8% and rented dwellings accounting for 16.4%.
-The median monthly mortgage repayment was $2,500, higher than the Australian Capital Territory average of $2,000.
-The median weekly rent in Aranda was recorded at $530 compared to the Australian Capital Territory's $430.
-Nationally, Aranda's median monthly mortgage repayments were significantly higher at $2,500 against the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Aranda, as per the latest Census evaluation, 87.3% of dwellings were houses with the remaining 12.7% comprising semi-detached homes, apartments, and other types.
+This is compared to the Australian Capital Territory's (ACT) dwelling structure of 63.3% houses and 36.7% other dwellings.
+Home ownership in Aranda stood at 44.7%, with mortgaged dwellings at 38.8% and rented ones at 16.4%.
+The median monthly mortgage repayment in Aranda was $2,500, higher than the ACT average of $2,080.
+The median weekly rent figure in Aranda was $530 compared to the ACT's $450.
+Nationally, Aranda's median monthly mortgage repayments were significantly higher at $2,500 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing